 Demonstrating GTI Energy’s Innovative Low-carbon Hydrogen Production Technology for Decarbonization in UK HyPER Project

-GTI Energy is working in conjunction with Cranfield University, Doosan Babcock and the British Department for Business, Energy & Industrial Strategy (BEIS) on a project in the U.K. called “Bulk Hydrogen Production by Sorbent Enhanced Steam Reforming” (HyPER).
-The effort will scale-up an advanced, industrial-scale GTI Energy hydrogen production technology that inherently captures any CO2 produced in the process, and has the potential to produce high-purity hydrogen at up to 30% lower cost than conventional steam methane reforming methods that require an additional CO2 capture step.
+GTI Energy is working in conjunction with Cranfield University, Doosan Babcock, Helical Energy, and the British Department for Business, Energy & Industrial Strategy (BEIS) on a project in the U.K. called "Bulk Hydrogen Production by Sorbent Enhanced Steam Reforming” (HyPER).
+The effort scales-up an advanced, industrial-scale GTI Energy hydrogen production technology that inherently captures any CO2 produced in the process.
+It has the potential to produce high-purity hydrogen at up to 30% lower levelized cost of hydrogen than conventional steam methane reforming methods that require an additional CO2 capture step.

 Learn More